ericpts/ocaml-instr-freq/README.md

 In the CFG format, the instruction is followed by register information: `Arg` are the input registers (where they are indexed, so `reg#0` is `%rax`, and `stack#local#0` is `(%rsp)`.), `Res` are the output registers, and `Live` are the live ones (i.e., their value is used at some point after the current instruction).

 By default, this only prints out blocks of length (number of linear instructions) of at least 5 (including the terminator).
-For a different value, pass the `-min-block-size 10` flag.
+For a different value, pass the `-min-block-size <num>` flag.

 ### Index caching